Expertium/expertium.github.io/LLMCausality.md

 2) Is {Actor} a sufficient cause of {Event}?

 In the example above the answers are "No" and "Yes", respectively.
-Alice shooting is not necessary: even if Alice had not fired her bullet at all, Bob's bullet would have struck the window simultaneously and shattered it just the same.
+Alice shooting is not necessary: even if Alice had not fired her bullet at all, Bob's bullet would have struck the window and shattered it just the same.
 Alice shooting is sufficient: her action alone would have been enough to cause the window to shatter.

 **GPT-4 achieved 86.6% accuracy** (same across both "necessary" and "sufficient" questions).